James E. Graves Jr.: Federal judicial service

-On June 10, 2010, President Barack Obama nominated Graves to be a judge of the United States Court of Appeals for the Fifth Circuit to replace Judge Rhesa Barksdale, who assumed senior status on August 8, 2009.
+On June 10, 2010, President Barack Obama nominated Graves to be a United States circuit judge of the United States Court of Appeals for the Fifth Circuit to replace Judge Rhesa Barksdale, who assumed senior status on August 8, 2009.
 Although approved by Senate Judiciary Committee on December 1, 2010, the Senate failed to act on the nomination.
-Obama renominated Graves in January 2011, and the Senate confirmed him on February 14, 2011, making him the third African-American judge on the Fifth Circuit, after Carl E. Stewart of Louisiana and Joseph W. Hatchett.
+Obama renominated Graves in January 2011, and the Senate confirmed him on February 14, 2011, making him the third African-American judge on the Fifth Circuit, after Carl E. Stewart and Joseph W. Hatchett.
 He received his commission on February 15, 2011.